sabbih-shah/ML-Cloud-Deployment/README.md

 The project is structured as follows:

 **1.** The model.py reads the input dataframe and selects the column according to pre-computed feature importance.
 It then splits the dataframe into training and test set.
-Finally it performs a grid search to find the best parameters for the XGBRegressor and sva it.
+Finally, it performs a grid search to find the best parameters for the XGBRegressor and save it.

 **2.** The deploy folder contains two sub folders for azure and gce deployment whcich is explained in the relevant section.